Lamarche-Perrin/triversity/README.md

-# `triversity`: Diversity Measures on Tripartite Graphs
+# `triversity`: Diversity Measures on Multipartite Graphs

-`triversity` is an R package for the computation of diversity measures on tripartite graphs.
+`triversity` is an R package for the computation of diversity measures on multipartite graphs.
 First, it implements a parametrized family of such diversity measures which apply on probability distributions.
 Sometimes called "True Diversity", this family contains famous measures such as the Richness, the Shannon entropy, the Herfindahl-Hirschman index, and the Berger-Parker index.
-Second, the package allows to apply these measures on probability distributions resulting from random walks between the levels of tripartite graphs.
-By defining an initial distribution at a given level of the graph and a path to follow between the three levels, the probability of the walker's position within the final level is then computed, thus providing a particular instance of diversity to measure.
+Second, the package allows to apply these measures on probability distributions resulting from random walks between the parts of multipartite graphs.
+By defining an initial distribution on a given part of the graph and a path to follow between the different parts, the probability of the walker's position within the final part is then computed, thus providing a particular instance of diversity to measure.

 ### Clone
 ```